-Pupils will be taught about online safety as part of the curriculum and our PSHE programme, '1Decision' supports this:
+Pupils will be taught about online safety as part of the curriculum:

 The text below is taken from the National Curriculum computing programmes of study.

 It is also taken from the guidance on relationships education, relationships and sex education (RSE) and health education.